incubyte/incubyte.github.io/content/blog/monkey-patch.md

 #### Conclusion

 Be a good Samaritan and contribute to the open source.
-When a bug is discovered in 3rd party library raise a issue, fix it, and get the pull request merged meanwhile adding a monkey patch.
+When a bug is discovered in 3rd party library raise a issue, fix it, and get the pull request merged meanwhile add a monkey patch.
 Monkey patching has gained the popularity as the power tool in ruby because of the havoc it can cause if it is misused.
 Refrain from using it and use it only when it is the last resolution.